jhosephus/MusicPlayerJarn/README.md

 It contains the components to access the information required to make use of the application.

-**Local**:
+**Storage**:
-This package contains the implementation of the local database in Room, caching all the incoming data from the API.
-It has the the Entities and DAOs.
+This package contains the interfaces and implementations to access all data from MediaStore indexed from external storage.

-**Remote**:
-Contains all the classes and interfaces to interact  with the API using Retrofit.

 **Repository**:
-Here it is where the operations to fetch data take place, whether it comes from local or from a remote source.
+Here it is where the operations to fetch data take place, all implementations of repository interfaces are created here.